PennyLaneAI/catalyst/doc/catalyst-cli/catalyst-cli.rst

 ``merge-rotations`` pass, with the input angle to the single RX gate being the sum of the two input angles to the original two gates.
 The result in ``my_circuit-llvm.mlir`` contains the final, optimized MLIR.

+For a list of transformation passes currently available in Catalyst, see the :ref:`catalyst-s-transformation-library` documentation.
+The available passes are also listed in the ``catalyst-cli --help`` message.